dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

 *pointer-type* of the defined designator to a given variable.
 The pointer-type is not programmatically available because it may not have been defined.
-You can assure that there is a pointer-type for a particular designator by using the macro ``define c-pointer-type``.
+You can assure that there is a pointer-type for a particular designator by using the macro :macro:`define c-pointer-type`.

 A designator class’s *import type* and *export type* are instantiable Dylan types that describe the Dylan instantiation of a designator class